-The very first initiative GraceFIT is working on is called YES!
+The very first initiative GraceFIT implemented is called YES!
 (Youth Experiencing Services).
 It seeks to include our young people into worship services now, as much as possible.
-Currently, our “norm” is that children (up to 5th grade) tend to only attend Children’s Ministry classes while adults attend worship services.
+Previously, our “norm” was that children (up to 5th grade) tended to only attend Children’s Ministry classes while adults attend worship services.

 Our goal for the longer term is to help young people learn to worship God in an increasingly “grown up” way.
 We know this culture shift will take time.
 We also respect parental decisions when it comes to their own children.
 Thus, the following guideline is NOT written in stone; parents/ guardians are absolutely free to determine the best way to disciple their children!

 Nursery – Preschool: Attend Children’s Ministry for full service time.